semgrep/semgrep-docs/docs/kb/rules/pattern-parse-error.md

   - Rules
   - Semgrep Registry
   - Semgrep Code
+append_help_link: true
 ---

+import MoreHelp from "/src/components/MoreHelp"

-# How to fix pattern parse errors when running rules
+# Fix pattern parse errors when running rules

 When using a targeted language's reserved words in rules, you may see the following error: